zalando/postgres-operator/docs/developer.md

 to configure the operator either with a ConfigMap or CRD, but currently we aim to synchronize parameters everywhere.

+When choosing a parameter name for a new option in a PG manifest, keep in mind the naming conventions there.
+The `snake_case` variables come from the Patroni/Postgres world, while the `camelCase` from the k8s world.

 Note: If one option is defined in the operator configuration and in the cluster [manifest](../manifests/complete-postgres-manifest.yaml), the latter takes precedence.